Extensible Skills Specification

 4. Auto-Learning (Reflect)

 The Reflect system (auto-learning from corrections) is an optional feature orthogonal to extensibility classification.
-A skill with DCI + skill-memories is extensible regardless of whether it also integrates auto-learning.
+A skill with instruction-based skill-memories loading is extensible regardless of whether it also integrates auto-learning.
 Reflect enhances the user experience but does not change the extensibility category.

 5. Conformance

-A skill registry implementation conforms to this standard if it:
+A skill registry implementation conforms to this specification if it:

 - Classifies all registered skills into exactly one category (extensible, semi-extensible, not-extensible)